Find Affordable College Courses

 Minneapolis, MN

 With a ranking of #9, Capella University did quite well on this year’s most popular schools for instructional media design students working on their graduate certificate.
-Located in the city of Minneapolis, Capella University is a private for-profit college with a fairly large student population.
+Located in the city of Minneapolis, Capella University is a private for-profit school with a very large student population.

 Women make up 75% of the instructional media majors at the school.

-Read full report on Instructional Media Design at Capella University
+Full Instructional Media Design at Capella University Report

-Bemidji State University ranked #9 on this year’s Most Popular Instructional Media Design Graduate Certificate Schools in the Plains States Region list.
+Bemidji State University came in at #9 in this year’s edition of the Most Popular Instructional Media Design Graduate Certificate Schools in the Plains States Region ranking.
 Bemidji State University is a small public school located in the town of Bemidji.

 Women make up 75% of the instructional media majors at the school.